Yanka Kupala: During the Soviet period

 Kupala's writing changed to an optimistic tone following the October Revolution of 1917.
 Among Kupala's numerous translations into the Belarusian language were the internationalist-Marxist anthem The Internationale and an ancient epic poem The Tale of Igor's Campaign (translated in 1921).
 He started working in the People’s Commissariat of Education of the BSSR, then headed the library in the "Belarusian hattsy", edited magazines 'Run' (1920) and 'Volny stsyag' (1920–1922).

 Nevertheless, Kupala maintained his connections with the anti-Soviet oriented nationalist emigres of the Belarusian People's Republic, who exhorted that he join them in exile in Czechoslovakia during a trip abroad in 1927.
 At home, the newly established authorities considered him with some distrust–at times, criticism of Kupala in the press mounted insofar as his activities were regarded as too oriented around nationalism.
 He had long questionings by the State Political Directorate and experienced such pressure that he even tried to commit suicide.
 This period stopped only after he issued the public "letter of repentance” (presumably written from dictation) in the 1930s.

 Kupala was awarded the Order of Lenin in 1941 for the poetry collection Ад сэрца (From the Heart).
 With the Occupation of Belarus by Nazi Germany in 1941, he moved to Moscow and then to Tatarstan.
 Even from there he wrote poems supporting the Belarusian partisans fighting against Nazi Germany.
-He died in Moscow on June 28, 1942, at age 59, having fallen down the stairwell in Hotel Moskva.
-The height of the rails and the fact that the poet fell exactly into the shaft between stair flights raised suggestions that the death wasn't accidental.
+He died in Moscow on June 28, 1942, at age 59, having fallen down the stairwell in the Hotel Moskva.
+The height of the rails and the fact that the poet fell exactly into the shaft between stair flights raised suggestions that the death was not accidental.